Lvancyho/Intro-to-CG-Final-Exam/README.md

 Outlining:

+The properties are there because the shader needs to know the main texture, the color of the outline and the width of the outline.
+It takes into consideration of the direction that we look at it from and figures out where the verticies of the object are.
+When the verticies are found, everything is put together and then the outline is formed.

 Toon:

 The properties are there because the shader needs to know the main texture and color.
-It takes into consideration the direction that we're looking at the object from.
+It takes into consideration of the direction that we're looking at the object from.
-Applies toon by looking at lighting and darkness properties
+Applies toon by looking at lighting and darkness properties Once everything is done, it puts the toon pattern on the character to give it the look that it comes from a cartoon show/game.

 Waves: